iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.0.16.005_01/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.optum 1 reviews"/>
 </p>

+> Worst app that I have ever used.
+It can't connect properly to my insurance on every visit and their personnel don't seem to actually know how to fix the situation each time that I have tried to use it.
+Also, the damn thing will suddenly kick you off of the appointment while you're waiting once you give up on getting a free appointment and pay for it.
+Don't use this unless they fix their massive problems.
+This thing is a mess!<br> :date: __2020-12-06 17:44:15__

 > Didn't cancel appointment I canceled, cannot maneuver to find covid test results, but liked my physician on 3/31<br> :date: __2020-08-03 21:55:38__

 > No longer connects well.
 Since the update it says you are connected, waiting for the physician to connect...then it doesn't connect and the doctor cancels<br> :date: __2020-07-31 18:04:15__